 - There is a National Potato Day on two dates, August 19th, and October 27th

 - The largest potato in the world weighed 18 pounds and 4 oz.
 It is in the World Records Guinness Book.

 - The French Fries were served in the USA for the first time at a presidential dinner, to the president Thomas Jefferson

-- The potato originates from Southern Peru – there it was first cultivated between 3000 and 2000 BC
+- The potato originates from Southern Peru.
+It was first cultivated between 3000 and 2000 BC.

 - The potato chips are an invention by mistake!
-The chef George Crum sliced potatoes in thin pieces and fried them with oil and salt.
+Chef George Crum sliced potatoes in thin pieces and fried them with oil and salt.
 This happened in 1853 when a customer refused thick potatoes, so Crum had to think about how to use the potato differently.